limey-bean/Anacapa/README.md

 An strong advantage of the __Anacapa__ toolkit is that is can simultaneously processes raw fastq reads for samples with single or multiple metabarcode targets generated on Illumina HiSeq and MiSeq machines.
 It is also not required that all samples contain reads for each metabarcode, thus allowing users to combine multiple projects or targets on the same sequencing run while only running the pipeline once.

-__Anacapa__ takes raw **demultiplexed** Illumina fastq format reads (e.g. each sample has a pair of forward and reverse fastq files) and preprocesses them to assess file corruption (**md5sum**) and uncompresses (**gunzip**) and then renames the files for readability  readable.
+__Anacapa__ takes raw **demultiplexed** Illumina fastq format reads (e.g. each sample has a pair of forward and reverse fastq files) and preprocesses them to assess file corruption (**md5sum**) and uncompresses (**gunzip**) and then renames the files for readability.
 The QC portion of this script trims nextera and truseq adapters (**cutadapt**; Martin 2011), removes low quality reads **Fastx-toolkit**, and sorts reads by metabarcode primer sequence (**cutadapt**).
-Reads are trimmed using **cutadapt** (Martin 2011) to remove sequencing adapters from the 5' ends and sequencing adapters and primers from the 3' end of reads.  **Fastx-toolkit** (Gordon and Hannon, 2010) is then used to processed for quality control.
-Read are retained if they have a Q ≥ 35 and are at lease 100bp after adapter and 3' primer trimming. **cutadapt** is next used to sort reads by primer, and to trim additional basepairs from the end of read to increase quality going into **dada2**.
+Reads are trimmed using **cutadapt** (Martin 2011) to remove sequencing adapters from the 5' ends and sequencing adapters and primers from the 3' ends of reads.  **Fastx-toolkit** (Gordon and Hannon, 2010) is then used to processed for quality control.
+Reads are retained if they have a Q ≥ 35 and are at least 100bp after adapter and 3' primer trimming. **cutadapt** is next used to sort reads by primer, and to trim additional basepairs from the end of read to increase quality going into **dada2**.
 Prior to running **dada2** a custom python script sorts reads into unpaired F, unpaired R and unmerged read files.
 The files are passed separately into **dada2*** where they are denoised, dereplicated, merged (where possible), and  chimeric sequences removed from the data set.

 The input is raw Illumina metabarcode sequence data [\*.fastq.gz] reads and outputs are summary tables of ASVs and taxonomy count data for multiple samples and metabarcodes (ASV table).
 Successful implementation of this step requires: 1) raw illumina sequencing data and 2) a set of fasta formatted forward and reverse fasta format files that include the metabarcoding primers used to generate sequence data.